irwin-xyz/nate-irwin-xyz/bucket-list/index.md

 - Visit Ethiopia
 - Visit outer space
 - Complete a 50-mile trail run
+- Have a kid and raise her/him well
 - Ski in Japan
 - Speak in front of a thousand people
 - Visit Iceland